 Why mine is free (and what the catch is)

 There’s no catch in the usual sense — no trial clock, no card on file, no “contact sales.”
-The whole thing runs on a $7/month hosting plan, which I can carry indefinitely (early retirement math is forgiving when your infrastructure costs less than a sandwich).
+It runs on a small Render instance, not a funded SaaS business, so there’s no seat-based or per-stop pricing waiting to phase in once you’re hooked.
 I built it to prove these models deserve a life outside Excel, and I keep it free because I want to see what people do with it.
-The realistic limitation is patience, not pricing: it’s a shared small server, so a big solve takes a couple of minutes, and the spreadsheet format makes you think about your data before you route it.
+The realistic limitation is patience, not pricing: every solve is hard-capped at 2 minutes (120 seconds) of search time, and the spreadsheet format makes you think about your data before you route it.
 Some people consider that a bug.
 The operations researcher in me considers it a feature.

 Things that I use, like, and am affiliated with: